Los Angeles Public Library's Central Library is a depository site for government information published by:

 - The Federal government’s own catalog to its publications both in print and online.

-- The Government Printing Office has an online store where you can purchase many of its items.
+- The Government Publishing Office has an online store where you can purchase many of its items.

 - U.S. Government library of resources useful to the Congress and the American people

-- A service of the Catalog of U.S. Government Publications, the federated search engine searches (over 53 initial Federal Government databases to date) to retrieve reports, articles, and citations.
+- A service of the Catalog of U.S. Government Publications, the federated search engine searches seventy federal government databases to retrieve reports, articles, and citations.

 - Archive of documents created by the U.S. Government important for legal or historical reasons to be kept forever.